What Childcare Career Options Are There?

-Rachel: Yeah, you’re just so much more in charge of your own destiny as a childminder in general, aren't you?
+Rachel: Yeah, you’re just so much more in charge of your own destiny as a childminder in general, aren’t you?
 You can set your own hours.
 You decide how many children.
 You decide what your rates are going to be.
-You decide how much of your home and where and all these things?
-You have so much more control and sounds like one of the big downsides with that is sometimes that can be a bit scary having that much freedom.
-But Koru Kids Support bridges that gap, right?
-We're providing community and support, helping the child minders make the most of that freedom that they've got.
+You decide how much of your home, and where, and all these things.
+You have so much more control.
+And it sounds like one of the big downsides with that is—sometimes that can be a bit scary, having that much freedom.
+But Koru Kids support bridges that gap, right?
+We’re providing community and support, helping the child minders make the most of that freedom that they’ve got.

-Rachel: Yeah, one of the things I'm really excited about with this is, earlier, we talked about this trade-off between developing your career and spending less time looking after the kids.
-In nursery, there's this difficult trade off where if you want to advance, you spend less time doing what you love, which is being with the kids.
-But what we're doing with childminding is allowing people to develop, earn more, have this great career, and Koru Kids is taking on a lot of the other stuff so that the childminders can spend as much time as possible with the kids, you know.
-So, we're taking on like the payments and the recruitment and simplifying reporting and simplifying the training and making all of that really seamless and easy; doing all that so that the childminders have as much time as possible to spend time either with their mindees or their own kids.
+Rachel: Yeah, it’s one of the things I’m really excited about with this.
+Earlier, we talked about this trade-off between developing your career and spending less time looking after the kids.
+In nursery, there’s this difficult trade-off where, if you want to advance, you spend less time doing what you love, which is being with the kids.
+But what we’re doing with childminding is allowing people to develop, earn more, have this great career.
+And Koru Kids is taking on a lot of the other stuff so that childminders can spend as much time as possible with the kids.
+So, we’re taking on the payments and the recruitment.
+And simplifying reporting and the training and making all of that really seamless and easy.
+Doing all that so that the childminders have as much time as possible to spend time either with their mindees, or their own kids.

 Laura:Yeah, I think one of the huge burdens when I was inspecting childminders, time and time again, was the paperwork side.
 And the myths!
 Because, actually, there is not that much prep work to be done.

-Rachel: Exactly, and one of the things that, again, I'm really pleased that we can do is give people the confidence that they are allowed to just do the small amount of paperwork that is required.
-And that's okay, and they can be amazing childminders.
-They don't have to copy what they might have seen on social media.
-You know, I've seen some quite scary things of Ofsted outstanding childminders, who, I'm sure, are wonderful childminders who just really like doing a lot of paperwork, and so they do a lot of it.
-And sometimes, that can confuse people into thinking that they have to do a lot, and I think and I hope Koru Kids can, can give people confidence that if you follow our system, you can be outstanding and focus on the really important thing, which is what are you doing with the kids?
+Rachel: Exactly, and one of the things that, again, I’m really pleased that we can do is give people the confidence that they are allowed to just do the small amount of paperwork that is required.
+And that’s okay, and they can be amazing childminders.
+They don’t have to copy what they might have seen on social media.
+You know, I’ve seen some quite scary things of Ofsted outstanding childminders, who, I’m sure, are wonderful childminders who just really like doing a lot of paperwork, and so they do a lot of it.
+And sometimes, that can confuse people into thinking that they have to do a lot.
+I think and I hope Koru Kids can give people confidence that if you follow our system, you can be outstanding.
+And focus on the really important thing, which is: what are you doing with the kids?
 With hardly any paperwork.

 Laura: Yeah, actually being outstanding is about knowing those children.
 It’s not about a piece of paper; you have to really know those children.
 So, if you are spending day-in, day-out, with the children, learning through your everyday routine to activities by going places, by understanding what parents want, you’ll do well.
 It’s not about what you write on a piece of paper.